TianaFash/Predictive-Analytics-with-MSSQL-Server/README.md

 ```

 ## Query 16: Creating a View for Product Analysis
-Creating a view to identifying the top five most expensive products for each color category facilitates product analysis and decision-making.
+Creating a view to identify the top five most expensive products for each color category facilitates product analysis and decision-making.
 By organizing product data based on color and price, businesses can identify trends and opportunities for product differentiation.
 This view provides valuable insights for product development and marketing strategies:

 ``` SQL Query for CREATING VIEW Top 5 Most Expensive Products Per Color
 A)